StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 June 25 :
 • Complete this project
 • Uploaded the R file.
-I used ARIMA models to train the data, and the error is .
+I used ARIMA models to train the data, and the error is
 • Uploaded the .ipynb file.
-I used deep learning method to train the data, and the error is .
+I used deep learning method to train the data, and the error is

- Make conclusion.
+ Make conclusion: